Near Future in Spanish: As Easy as Ir + a + Infinitive

 The near and simple future are used to talk about the future in Spanish.
 However, the difference between these tenses is the nuance and temporary distance you want to express.

-The near future describes actions that will take place very soon in the future.
+The near future describes actions that will take place very soon.

 Mañana voy a ir al dentista.